Skip to Content

 Meanwhile, Arctic Terns hold the title for longest migration, traveling up to 60,000 miles in a single year.
 The Australian Pelican boasts the longest bill, which measures an impressive 20 inches long, but the Sword-billed Hummingbird’s bill is even more remarkable – longer than its entire body.

 Finally, the Harpy Eagle is a true powerhouse, capable of lifting loads up to 40 pounds.
+However, the biggest eagles in the world are Philippine Eagles.

 Birds’ eyesight is generally much better than that of other vertebrates.

 Birds are known to have exceptional eyesight as they rely heavily on it for safe flight and predator detection.
-One of the reasons for this is that their eyes are flatter than those of mammals, which allows more of their visual field to be in focus.
+One of the reasons for this is that bird’s eyes are flatter than those of mammals, which allows more of their visual field to be in focus.
 In fact, birds have the largest eyes relative to their size in the entire animal kingdom.

 Additionally, different bird species have special adaptations related to their way of life.
 For example, the eyes of birds of prey are geared towards visual acuity and accurate distance judgment.